NoSleepTillLambos/BlockBabies/README.md

   <h3 align="center">Block Babies</h3>

   <p align="center">
-    An Angular and Typescript project developed to allow users to create and breed different characters <br>
+    An Angular and Typescript project developed to allow users to create and manage a intuitive inventory system <br>

    <br />